SanderMertens/flecs/Manual.md

 ECS_ENTITY(world, MyChild, CHILDOF | MyParent, Position);
 ```

-Note that in order to be able to use entity flags, the parent entity must be named (it must have an `EcsId` component).
+Note that in order to be able to use entity flags, the parent entity must be named (it must have an `EcsName` component).
 When not considering the entity identifiers, the above examples are equivalent to:

 ```c
 ecs_entity_t MyParent = ecs_new(world, Position);